42wim/matterbridge/README.md

 # matterbridge
-Simple bridge between mattermost, IRC, XMPP, Gitter, Slack and Discord
+Simple bridge between mattermost, IRC, XMPP, Gitter, Slack, Discord and Telegram.

-* Relays public channel messages between multiple mattermost, IRC, XMPP, Gitter, Slack and Discord.
+* Relays public channel messages between multiple mattermost, IRC, XMPP, Gitter, Slack, Discord and Telegram.
 Pick and mix.
 * Supports multiple channels.
 * Matterbridge can also work with private groups on your mattermost.
 * Allow for bridging the same bridges, which means you can eg bridge between multiple mattermosts.